cleitonsouza01/trade/docs/api/daytrades.md

 ## find_purchase_and_sale(operation_a, operation_b):
-Find which operation is a purchase and which is a sale.
+Finds which operation is a purchase and which is a sale.

 ## License